tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

 });
 ```

-To start up your server enter <span class="notice">gulp startServer</span>.
+To start up your server enter `gulp startServer`.
 Anytime you wish to stop your server, use Ctrl+c

 If you noticed, you can not run any tasks while your server is running.
 So you want to tell gulp to run the startServer tasks before watching your files as shown below.
-The <span class="notice">browserSync.reload</span> statement in the watch function reloads the browser everytime you save the files being watch.
+The `browserSync.reload` statement in the watch function reloads the browser everytime you save the files being watch.

-<span class="hl-info">gulpfile.js</span>
+**gulpfile.js**

 ```js
 gulp.task('watchSass',['sassCssMini','optjs','startServer'], function(){
   gulp.watch("src/scss/*.scss", ['sassCssMini']);